kmorrell27/UpperCrustCatering/_menus/boxed-lunches.md

 **Chicken Caesar Wrap**

-Strips of sauteed breast of chicken served with Caesar salad and sliced tomatoes, all wrapped in a flour tortilla shell.
+Romaine tossed with tomatoes, Caesar dressing and parmesan cheese topped with tender strips of chicken breasts all wrapped up in a flour tortilla.

 **Vegetarian**